Demonstrating Software Reliability using Possibly Correlated Tests: Insights from a Conservative Bayesian Approach: Conservative Upper Confidence Bounds on Probability of Failure per Execution

 We turn our attention to assessing AV-safety.
-In line with \cite{kalra_driving_2016,zhao_assessing_2019}, the failure-rate is the \textit{probability of a fatality-event per mile} (\textit{pfm}).
-Unlike the protection software of subsection \ref{sec_nuclear_post_reliability} which was possibly fault-free, AVs can be expected to fail in operation -- they rely on imperfect sophisticated machine learning solutions performing a complex driving task, and AVs are susceptible to random hardware failures.
-This means a nonzero lower bound $p_l$ on the failure-rate (see PK\ref{cons_pl_lowerbound}), and an engineering goal of a ``safe enough''\footnote{ How safe is ``safe enough'' is a separate topic \cite{liu_how_2019}, but a typical target would be several times safer than the average human driver.} system rather than ``perfection''.
+In line with \cite{kalra_driving_2016} and \cite{zhao_assessing_2019}, the \emph{pfe} is the \textit{probability of a fatality-event per mile} (\textit{pfm}).
+Here, each mile is treated as a ``unit distance'' over which software that enacts AV safety functions must correctly operate\footnote{This is a coarse model of operation represented by a Bernoulli process: AV software responds to, say, discrete visual/positional stimulus it receives at a constant rate per mile.
+It would be interesting to see if the conclusions from the following analyses change significantly with a more sophisticated model of continuous operation (e.g., failures occurring according to an NHPP).}.
+Unlike the (possibly fault-free) protection software of subsection \ref{sec_nuclear_post_reliability}, AV software cannot be expected to be fault-free -- it relies on imperfect, sophisticated machine learning solutions performing a complex driving task.
+Consequently, unfortunately, AV safety software failures (leading to fatalities, in particular) have been known to occur; see \cite{2022_NHTSAreport}.
+This suggests a nonzero lower bound $p_l$ on the \emph{pfm} (see PK\ref{cons_pl_lowerbound}), and an engineering goal of a ``safe enough''\footnote{ How safe is ``safe enough'' is a separate topic, see \cite{liu_how_2019}.
+A typical target would be several times safer than the average human driver.} system rather than ``perfection''.

-For AVs, failures have been known to occur during lengthy road testing \cite{2022_NHTSAreport} (\emph{cf.} failure-free runs in the nuclear scenario).
-Even when rare, failures change the form of the Klotz likelihood from the one in Theorem \ref{theorem_thm1_baseline} (see the general form in \eqref{eqn_xKlotzlklhdFn_maintxt}).

-The following theorem gives the conservative confidence in the failure-rate bound for this assessment scenario (see general theorem proved in \ref{sec_app_B}).
-Here, an assessor might doubt the independence of successive executions by the AV system, as it drives over successive miles.
+The following theorem gives conservative confidence in the \emph{pfm} bound $b$ (see general proof in supplementary material, \ref{sec_app_B}).
+Failures change the form of the Klotz likelihood from the one in Theorem \ref{theorem_thm1_baseline} (see \eqref{eqn_xKlotzlklhdFn_maintxt}).
+Here, an assessor doubts the independence of successive software executions as the AV drives over successive miles.